-- Recognize that kickback can happen.
-With a basic understanding of kickback, you can reduce the element of surprise which contributes to accidents. - Never let the moving chain contact any object at the tip of the guide bar. - Keep the working area free from obstructions such as other trees, branches, rocks, fences, stumps, etc. Eliminate or avoid any obstruction that your saw chain could hit while you are cutting.
-When cutting a branch, do not let the guide bar contact branch or other objects around it. - Keep your saw chain sharp and properly tensioned.
-A loose or dull chain can increase the chance of kickback occurring.
+- Recognize that kickback can happen. - With a basic understanding of kickback, you can reduce the element of surprise which contributes to accidents. - Never let the moving chain contact any object at the tip of the guide bar. - Ject at the tip of the guide bar.
+Keep the working area free from obstruc-tions such as other trees, branches, rocks, fences, stumps, etc. Eliminate or avoid any obstruction that your saw chain could hit while you are cutting.
+When cutting a branch, do not let the guide bar contact branch or other objects around it.
+Keep your saw chain sharp and properly tensioned A loose or dull chain can in- - tensioned.
+A loose or dull chain can in-crease the chance of kickback occurring.
 Follow manufacturer's chain sharpening and maintenance instructions.
-Check tension at regular intervals with the engine stopped, never with the engine running.
-Make sure the chain brake nuts are se curely tightened after tensioning the chain. - Begin and continue cutting at full speed.
-If the chain is moving at a slower speed, there is greater chance of kickback occurring. - Cut one log at a time. - · Use extreme caution when re-entering a previous cut. - Do not attempt cuts starting with the tip of the bar (plunge cuts). - Watch f ör shifting logs or other forces that could close a cut and pinch or fall into chain. - Use the Reduced-Kickback Guide Bar and Low-Kickback Chain specified for vour saw.
+Check tension at regular intervals with the engine stopped, never with engine running.
+Make sure the chain brake nuts are securely tightened after tensioning the chain. - Begin and continue cutting at full speed.
+If chain is moving at a slower speed, there is greater chance of kickback occurring.
+Cut one log at a time. - · Use extreme caution when re-entering a previous cut. - Do not attempt cuts starting with the tip of the bar (plunge cuts). - Watch for shifting logs or other forces that could close a cut and pinch or fall into chain. - Use Reduced-Kickback Guide Bar and Low-Kickback Chain specified for your saw.